 This recipe uses the same ingredients as the King Arthur Flour’s on Japanese Milk Bread Rolls with a few small changes:

-1. I have omit the eggs from original recipe.
+1. I have omitted the eggs from original recipe.
 Though the bread has no eggs, it is still rise beautifully and have soft texture for days.
 If you prefer to have eggs in your bread, be careful on measure the milk or water, because eggs also accounted as liquid ingredients.
 King Arthur Flour wrote 1 large eggs, around 56 grams.
 Hence, the total liquid in the original recipe around 170 grams.

 2. After first proofing, I gently knead the dough for 2 minutes which made the dough back to its elastic stances.
 On my experiment without this quick knead, the bread tends to have brittle and dry crumbs.

-3. It is better to half the original recipe for your first date with tangzhong, for the sake exercise.
+3. It is better to halved the original recipe for your first date with tangzhong, for the sake exercise.
 You would be surprise that even 150 grams of flour could make you sweat, let alone 300 grams as in the original recipe.

 Here, I’ve made two savoury breads, floss and cheese [yummmm!].